Hauteclere/development_environment_advice/README.md

 This might seem like a lot of info to get through about if you're just getting into coding, but trust me - this is what I wish I had known before I ever set finger to keyboard.

+It might also seem like these are two pretty separate topics.
+In fact, they are tightly bound to one another.
+When you are making decisions about how to set up your development environment, an understanding of the operating system can be crucial.

 A little bit of background here can give you the context you need to launch yourself into the most intimidating parts of coding with gusto.
 The path to being a blackbelt hacker doesn't have an end, but this is a good way to begin!

 ![](./img/neo.gif)
 > Actual footage of you on your journey to programming glory.

+## What Is A Development Environment?

 ## Operating Systems - What Do Developers Need To Know?
 ### How Computers Work